mcosovic/JuliaGrid.jl/README.md

 JuliaGrid is an open-source and easy-to-use simulation tool and solver designed for researchers and educators.
 It is available as a Julia package, with its source code released under the MIT License.
 JuliaGrid primarily focuses on steady-state power system analyses, offering a versatile set of algorithms and easy manipulation of power system configuration and analyses.

-We have rigorously tested and validated our simulation tool across various scenarios to the best of our abilities.
+We've rigorously tested and validated our simulation tool across various scenarios to the best of our abilities.
 Your feedback on errors, inaccuracies, or bugs as a user would be highly appreciated and can help improve future versions.
 For more details, visit our [documentation][documentation] site.

 ---